THE FELICITY BRYAN PUBLISHING MENTORSHIP SCHEME

 These questions are designed to give us a bit a more information about you, your passion for books and why you feel this mentorship would be beneficial to you.

-Shortlisted candidates will be asked to complete a short written task.
-Guidance on the task will be given after the interviews with the opportunity to ask questions on anything you are unsure on.
+Shortlisted candidates will be asked to complete a short written task, designed to assess your critical reading skills.
+Guidance on the task will be given after the interviews with the opportunity to ask questions on anything you are unsure about.

 SHORTLISTED CANDIDATES

 Alongside the 3-month paid mentorship, we also offer one-to-one virtual mentoring sessions over six-months to those candidates shortlisted for the mentorship.
-Each shortlisted candidate will be paired with a member of the FBA staff and can get feedback on CVs, cover letters, as well as having the opportunity to ask questions about the industry.
+Each shortlisted candidate will be paired with a member of FBA staff and will receive feedback on CVs and cover letters, as well as having the opportunity to ask questions about the industry.

 HOW TO APPLY

-To apply please send the below to aoife@felicitybryan.com
+To apply, please send the below to Ria Chatrath at ria@felicitybryan.com:

-- Tell us about a book you read recently that you enjoyed.
+1. Tell us about a book you read recently (published in the last two years) that you enjoyed.
 What made it stand out to you? (maximum 300 words)

-- Why do you want to apply for this mentorship scheme?
-Your answer should include information about why you feel you are from a background underrepresented in publishing and also what you want to learn about the publishing industry. (maximum 300 words)
+2. Why do you want to apply for this mentorship scheme?
+Your answer should include information about why you feel you are from a background underrepresented in publishing and also what you want to learn about the publishing industry (maximum 300 words)